kevin-govier/Book-Buddy/README.md

 # BOOK BUDDY

-## A personal book management and review app made using Angular and uses the Google Books API
+## A personal book management and review app made using Angular

 Book Buddy is a book management application that was made using the Angular framework and uses the Google Books API to provide the user with a wide variety of books to explore.
 Using this app, users are able to: